ansys/pydpf-core/docs/source/getting_started/install.rst

 `pip <https://pypi.org/project/pip/>`_ is the package installer for Python.

-To use PyDPF-Core with Ansys 2021 R2 or later, install teh latest version
+To use PyDPF-Core with Ansys 2021 R2 or later, install the latest version
 with:

 .. code::